Last updated January 2026

 If you were arrested in Fort Lauderdale or anywhere in South Florida and police overstepped their legal bounds, a motion to suppress could be the key to getting your case dismissed.

-A motion to suppress is a formal written request asking the judge to keep out evidence that was obtained in violation of your constitutional rights.
-In Florida, these rights come from:
+A motion to suppress is a formal legal request asking the court to exclude evidence that was obtained through unconstitutional police conduct.

 We frequently file motions to suppress in cases involving: